hololinked-dev/docs/source/howto/clients.rst

     :lines: 15-20

 The serializers on the ZMQ client and server must match for connection to proceed without faults.
 JSON is the default, and currently the only supported serializer for HTTP applications.
-This is automatically taken care.

 Using ``node-wot`` HTTP(s) client
 ---------------------------------